- About the Project

 the human vocal organs and throat.

-Links to Web Articles and Ebooks on the History of the Phonograph Talking Machines,
+Links to Articles, Ebooks, Media on the History of the Phonograph

 A Brief History of Recording to ca. 1950: - AHRC - Research Centre